Medication Summary

 OnabotulinumtoxinA (BOTOX®)

-Typically, a 24-72 h delay between administration of toxin and onset of clinical effects exists, which terminate in 2-6 mo.
+Typically, a 24-72 hour delay between administration of toxin and onset of clinical effects exists, which terminate in 2-6 months.

-This purified neurotoxin complex is a vacuum-dried form of purified BTA, which contains 5 ng of neurotoxin complex protein per 100 U.
+This purified neurotoxin complex is a vacuum-dried form of purified onabotulinumtoxinA , which contains 5 ng of neurotoxin complex protein per 100 U.

-BTA has to be reconstituted with 2 mL of 0.9% sodium chloride diluent.
-With this solution each 0.1 mL results in 5 U dose.
-Patient should receive 5-10 injections per visit.
+OnabotulinumtoxinA has to be reconstituted with 2 mL of 0.9% sodium chloride diluent.
+With this solution, each 0.1 mL results in 5 U dose.
+The patient should receive 5-10 injections per visit.

-Must be reconstituted from vacuum-dried toxin into 0.9% sterile saline without preservative using manufacturer's instructions to provide injection volume of 0.1 mL; must be used within 4 h of storage in refrigerator at 2-8°C.
+It must be reconstituted from vacuum-dried toxin into 0.9% sterile saline without preservative using manufacturer's instructions to provide injection volume of 0.1 mL; it must be used within 4 hours of storage in the refrigerator at 2-8°C.

-Preconstituted dry powder must be stored in freezer at < 5°C.
+Preconstituted dry powder must be stored in a freezer at less than 5°C.

 Injections of botulinum toxin must be repeated at varying intervals to maintain long-term results.